Toktik/scrapy-proxies/README.md

 Random proxy middleware for Scrapy (http://scrapy.org/)
 =======================================================

+Based on aivarsk/scrapy-proxies.
+Does smart proxy invalidation if it fails certain times and does not recover.

 Processes Scrapy requests using a random proxy from list to avoid IP ban and improve crawling speed.